ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 Files in directory `src-widgets` (`App.jsx`, `bootstrap.jsx`, `index.jsx`) are only for development mode and will not be used in production.

-By development, you can start script from `src-widgets` folder `npm run start` and then on port 4173 you will see the demo widget.
+By development, you can start the script from `src-widgets` folder with `npm run start` command, and then on port 4173 you will see the demo widget.

-For faster development you can:
+For faster development, you can:
 - start in src-widgets: `npm run start`
 - write in object `system.adapter.vis-widgets-react-template.0`=>`common.visWidgets.vis2DemoWidget.url` to `http://localhost:4173/customWidgets.js`
 - Press F5 in `iobroker.vis` web page